TsengPinRuei/JustCode/README.md

 `JUSTCODE_SANDBOX_MODE=docker` fails closed if Docker or the image is unavailable. `auto` falls back to local execution when Docker is not ready.

+### Run or Submit times out

+Each testcase has a 1 second backend execution timeout, and the frontend API client waits up to 30 seconds for a response.
+If a solution is correct but too slow, optimize the solution or reduce the testcase size for local practice.
+The current timeout values are code constants, not environment variables.

 ### LeetCode import fails

 Check that the URL matches this shape: